elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 ## Downscaling

 We hope that the applications we host will only grow in popularity and that downscaling is never needed.
-Nevertheless, application developer trust us to keep infrastructure costs down, if their application hasn't gone viral -- yet!
+Nevertheless, Application Developer trust us to keep infrastructure costs down, if their application hasn't gone viral -- yet!

 ### When?